Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Identification

-Corollary \ref{cor:globalidentification3} holds if there are at least two real eigenvalues, or if $\rho _{0}$ is appropriately bounded.
-Since $W_{0}$ is non-negative, it has at least one real eigenvalue, by the Perron-Frobenius Theorem.
-If $W_{0}$ is symmetric, for example, its eigenvalues are all real, and Corollary \ref{cor:globalidentification3} holds.
-It also holds if $(W_{0})_{ij}\leq 0$, as we can re-write the model as $\rho W_{0}=-\rho |W_{0}|$ where $|W_{0}|$, is the matrix whose entries are the absolute values of the entries in $W_{0}$.
+Corollary \ref{cor:globalidentification3} requires that $W_0$ be irreducible, i.e., that it is not permutable into a block upper-triangular matrix.
+In the context of directed graphs, this is similar to requiring that the matrix be strongly connected, that is, that any node can be reached from any other node.
+The corollary then rules out cases when the network is not connected, for example, if there are two disjoint groups (with no connection across groups), or a star network pointing from the center towards the edges.
+The corollary holds if there are at least two real eigenvalues, or if $\rho _{0}$ is appropriately bounded.
+Since $W_{0}$ is non-negative, it has at least one real eigenvalue by the Perron-Frobenius theorem.
+If $W_{0}$ is symmetric, for example, its eigenvalues are all real, and Corollary \ref {cor:globalidentification3} holds.
+It also holds if $(W_{0})_{ij}\leq 0$, as we can rewrite the model as $\rho W_{0}=-\rho |W_{0}|$, where $|W_{0}|$ is the matrix whose entries are the absolute values of the entries in $W_{0}$.
+However, Corollary \ref{cor:globalidentification3} rules out cases that mix positive $(W_0)_{ij}\geq 0$ and negative interactions $(W_0)_{ij}\leq 0$.
 In any case, the bound on $|\rho _{0}|$ is sufficient and holds in most (if not all) empirical estimates we are aware of obtained from either elicited or postulated networks, and in our application on tax competition.